 Brown-Forman, the leading global spirits company, has a portfolio of over 25 brands, including bourbon brand Woodford Reserve.
 As brands began to copy the bourbon’s visual design language, Brown-Forman did what leaders do, it commissioned a project to reclaim the visual franchise of the original by affirming its expressive power and extending it to new Woodford Reserve offers.
-We refined and modernised the core Woodford Reserve visual elements and then developed a design language whose principles and design details became the canvas for trade dress and future offers in the portfolio.

 - Refined and modernised core visual brand elements and developed a design language